Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 **Note:** The value must point either to the URL with the CentOS ISO image, or to the location on the disk (escape backslashes with a backslash).

-For example: C:\\centos-image.iso
+For example: `C:\\centos-image.iso`

 The ISO image must be the **DVD** version, found here: http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-DVD-1804.iso

 - Run the following:
 `packer build -var-file=centos-base-variables.json -force centos-base.json`

-When the Packer process finishes there should be a centos-base.box file in the current directory.
+When the Packer process finishes, there should be a `centos-base.box` file in the current directory.

- - Next, edit the centos-openshift-variables.json file by specifying the proxy user and proxy password.
+ - Next, edit the `centos-openshift-variables.json` file by specifying the proxy user and proxy password.

-**Note:** Because Guest Additions are propagated to the image from your local VirtualBox, make sure you have the proper version of VirtualBox installed - 5.2.12.
+**Note:** Because Guest Additions are propagated to the image from your local VirtualBox, make sure you have version 5.2.12 of VirtualBox installed.

 - Open the terminal and change the directory to the folder with the project.
 - Next, execute the following: